 Many smaller businesses fall into the trap of assuming that their scale will make them an uninteresting target for cyber attacks, but this simply isn’t true.
-Larger companies tend to have better security, so smaller firms are often seen by those behind cyber threats as a soft target.
+Larger companies tend to have better security, so smaller firms are often seen by those behind cyber threats as soft targets.

 You may not think that the data you hold is particularly valuable, but it could still be devastating for your business if you were locked out of your systems by, for example, a ransomware attack.
 In addition, if you hold data about your customers, this needs to be protected in line with legislation such as GDPR.
 Losing data in an attack, therefore, is not only bad for your business but could get you in hot water with the authorities.

 You don’t need to be an IT expert to protect your business.
 There are some basic steps that anyone can take.
 The first is to ensure that internet security software is installed.
 Businesses can usually get a package that will protect all of their devices including mobile phones and tablets as well as PCs.

 It’s not enough just to install security software, however.
 You need to keep it up to date so that it remains effective against new and emerging threats.
 This applies to all of your other software too.
 The latest Windows operating systems are pretty good at automatically installing updates to keep you safe, but you need to make sure that this feature is turned on.

 Other software may not be quite so good at keeping itself up to date.
 When was your office software or your accounting package last updated, for example?
 Cyber criminals seek out unpatched flaws in all kinds of software and look to exploit them, so keeping your systems up to date is vital.
 Most programs will have a feature allowing you to check whether an update is available, or you can go to the developer’s website for the latest versions.